prabhat-hashi/HCP-boundary-vault-auto-ca-manage/README.md

 ### HCP-boundary-vault-auto-ca-manage
-Framework to use HCP tooling to manage AMI's CA auth from boundary via vault driven byy github actions and Terraform
+Framework to Use HCP tooling to manage AMI's CA auth from boundary via vault driven byy github actions and Terraform

 ## Outcomes:
 This configures: